 Before Christmas I checked out a book from my little public library branch: Naomi Wolf’s Outrages: Sex, Censorship, and the Criminalization of Love.
 I had a lot of other things to read and left it for last, not knowing what it contained, vaguely recognizing the author’s name.
 Turning to it, I recognized Wolf’s photo.
 If nothing else, readers might remember her defense of Julian Assange when he was accused of sex crimes in Sweden.
 I thought the book would be a history of censorship, but it’s more comprehensive.
-By returning to a cast of characters Wolf creates an intimate narrative against the mise en scène of her historical sweep and sociopolitical stance.
+By introducing and then returning often to her cast of characters, Wolf creates an intimate narrative against the mise en scène of her historical sweep and sociopolitical stance.

 Outrages, published last year, begins with a poem written by John Addington Symonds (1840–1893) to a fellow student while at an Oxford school beginning in 1859.1 I’d come across Symonds’s writings decades ago.
 He was a poet and critic, an Italophile and homophile.
 Wolf came across his manuscript of the poem—to a male W.—and found its pages literally cut out and re-placed.
 That Symonds felt it necessary to bowdlerize his own ode is at the heart of Wolf’s book, which she calls, as indicated, “the criminalization of love.”
 A change in British law made such an artifact, titled “In Memoriam Arcadie,” an item of incrimination.